imwinter/film-festival/README.md

     - This starts the MongoDB server.<br>
 6. In the original terminal type: node server.js<br>
     - This starts the application server.<br>
-7. Open another new terminal and cd to ./client.
+7. Open another new terminal and type: npm install bower -g<br>
+    - This installs the Bower cli globally on your machine.<br>
+8. In the same terminal cd to ./client.
 Then type: bower install<br>
     - This installs the clients dependencies.<br>
-8. Open a browser and navigate to http://localhost:8080/#/<br>
+9. Open a browser and navigate to http://localhost:8080/#/<br>
     - You should see the view defined in ./client/views/home.html<br>